 The Senior Staff team is comprised of the Judson Independent School District's executive staff members.
-This group of administrators is responsible for assisting the Superintendent in addressing the School Board's goals and assisting the Superintendent in management of Judson ISD.
+This group of administrators is responsible for assisting the Superintendent in addressing the School Board's goals and assisting the Superintendent in the management of Judson ISD.
 The Senior Staff members meet weekly to provide input to the Superintendent on all major operational, programmatic and fiscal issues that affect the District.

-Assistant Superintendent of Finance
+Assistant Superintendent of Finance & Operations

 Bill Atkins comes to JISD from Floresville ISD where he has spent the last 4 years as Assistant Superintendent of Finance and Operations.
 Before Floresville, he served Southwest ISD for 20 years in different administrative positions, the last 10 in its Business and Finance Department.
 Mr. Atkins hails from Floresville where he graduated high school in 1985.
 He went on to receive his Bachelor’s degree in Applied Arts and Sciences and Master’s degree in Administration, both from The University of the Incarnate Word.
 Before working in education, Mr. Atkins served TXDOT as a Construction Project Manager.